MysticNynja/DecayedDojoBot/README.md

 - The bot also needs the "Manage Nicknames" permission and its role must be higher than the target user's role on the server for this feature to work.
 - **Schedule Timezone:** The name change is scheduled for 06:01 UTC.
 Please note that this is a fixed UTC time and **will not automatically adjust for local Daylight Saving Time (DST)** changes.
 If your region observes DST, the local time the bot performs this action will shift by an hour during DST periods.
 You may need to manually adjust the `hour` in the `name_changer_bot.py` script if a consistent local time is critical year-round.

+### 2. Twitch Live Notifications (Optional)

+If configured by the bot owner (with Twitch API keys) and a server admin (with a notification channel), this bot can monitor registered Twitch channels.
+- When a registered Twitch channel goes live, a notification is sent to the server's designated Twitch updates channel.
+- Game changes during a live stream also trigger a notification.
+- Server admins use `/twitchadmin set_channel` to define where these notifications appear.
+- Server members can use `/twitch notify add <your_twitch_username>` to register their channel for monitoring on that server.
+- **Setup Required:** This feature needs `TWITCH_CLIENT_ID` and `TWITCH_CLIENT_SECRET` to be set in the `.env` file by the bot owner (see Step 1.b and Configuration section).
+If these are not set, Twitch features will be disabled.

 ## Setup Instructions

-### 1. Create a Discord Bot Application and Get a Token
+### 1.a.
+Create a Discord Bot Application and Get a Token

    a.
 Go to the [Discord Developer Portal](https://discord.com/developers/applications).
    b.
 Click on "**New Application**" (top right).
    c.
-Give your application a name (e.g., "NameChangerBot") and click "**Create**".
+Give your application a name (e.g., "DecayeDojoBot") and click "**Create**".
    d.
 Navigate to the "**Bot**" tab on the left menu.
    e.
 Click "**Add Bot**" and confirm by clicking "**Yes, do it!**".
    f.
 Under the "TOKEN" section, click "**Copy**". **This is your bot token.
 Keep it secret!**
    g. **Enable Privileged Gateway Intents:** On the "Bot" page in the Discord Developer Portal, scroll down to the "Privileged Gateway Intents" section.
 You need to enable the following intents:
       - Enable "**Server Members Intent**".
 This is crucial for the bot to find users (e.g., for the nickname changing feature) and to generally function correctly in servers.
       - Enable "**Message Content Intent**".
-This allows the bot to receive message content, which is important for processing any potential future commands.
+This allows the bot to receive message content, which is important for processing commands.

+### 1.b.
+Create a Twitch Application (OPTIONAL - for future Twitch features)

+   If you plan to use future Twitch-related features (like stream notifications, which are not yet re-implemented in this version but the groundwork is being laid), you'll need to register an application on the Twitch Developer Portal.
+If you only want the nickname changer, you can skip this step and omit `TWITCH_CLIENT_ID` and `TWITCH_CLIENT_SECRET` from your `.env` file.

+   a.
+Go to the [Twitch Developer Console](https://dev.twitch.tv/console/).
+   b.
+Log in with your Twitch account.
+   c.
+Click on "**Applications**" from the right side menu (or direct link: [https://dev.twitch.tv/console/apps](https://dev.twitch.tv/console/apps)).
+   d.
+Click "**+ Register Your Application**".
+   e.
+Fill in the details:
+      - **Name:** Give your application a unique name (e.g., "DecayeDojoBot-Notifier").
+      - **OAuth Redirect URLs:** For current app access token usage (and potential future webhook usage), `http://localhost` is a common placeholder.
+      - **Category:** Choose "Application Integration" or "Chat Bot".
+   f.
+Click "**Create**".
+   g.
+Once created, you'll see your application listed.
+Click "**Manage**" for the application you just created.
+   h.
+You will find your "**Client ID**" displayed.
+Copy this value for `TWITCH_CLIENT_ID`.
+   i.
+Click the "**New Secret**" button to generate a "**Client Secret**".
+Copy this value immediately for `TWITCH_CLIENT_SECRET` and store it securely. **You will not be able to see it again.**

 ### 2. Python Environment Setup (Using a Virtual Environment - Recommended)